The dangers of a secret relationship

-Secret relationships can be exciting, passionate and incredibly tempted, but are they really worth the risk?
+A secret relationship can be exciting, passionate and incredibly tempted, but is it really worth the risk?
 We take a look at the dangers of pursuing a secret relationship

 In the beginning, a secret relationship can feel exciting and mysterious.
 You arrange dates outside your usual bars and restaurants and you put a fake name into your mobile phone so no-one really knows who’s calling.
-After a while, however, the secrecy of the relationship can become a chore and you are forced to re-evaluate your reasons for keeping your secret and look at the cost of it on your wellbeing
+After a while, however, the secrecy of the relationship can become a chore.
+You’re forced to re-evaluate your reasons for keeping your secret and look at the cost of it on your wellbeing.

 It can jeopardise the future of the relationship